|

 properly and strangled him

-on the doorstep.
-Who was the merry strangler?
+Who was the mysterious strangler?
 We will never know for

 dig her own grave.
 She supported all rumors around her by marrying James Hepburn

-just three months after the killing of her husband Henry.
+only three months after the killing of husband Henry.

 The